anza-xyz/jetstreamer/README.md

 ## Quick Start

-To get an idea of what Jetstreamer is capable of, you can try out the demo CLI that runs Jetstreamer Runner with the Program Tracking plugin enabled:
+To get an idea of what Jetstreamer is capable of, you can try out the demo CLI that runs Jetstreamer Runner with the Instruction Tracking plugin enabled:

 ### Jetstreamer Runner CLI